fflowio/mobile_game/README.md

 Excellent!

-But at the moment, every player will win, every time.
+But at the moment, every player will fill all three sets, every time.
+It's nice to win, but if everyone always wins, it's not much of a game.

 Let's fix that next.